Dash-Dev-EE/DIP-draft/dip.md

 `OP_CHECKDATASIG` and `OP_CHECKDATASIGVERIFY` check whether a signature is valid with respect to a message and a public key.

 `sig msg pubKey OP_CHECKDATASIG → out`

 `sig msg pubKey OP_CHECKDATASIGVERIFY` (script fails on *false*)

-The operator must fail if stack is not well formed.
+The operator must fail if:
+* Stack is not well formed.
 To be well formed, the stack must contain at least three elements [`sig`, `msg`, `pubKey`] in this order where `pubKey` is the top element and
   * `pubKey` must be a validly encoded public key
   * `msg` can be any string
   * `sig` must follow the strict DER encoding and the S-value of `sig` must be at most the curve order divided by 2

 If the stack is well formed, then `OP_CHECKDATASIG` pops the top three elements [`sig`, `msg`, `pubKey`] from the stack and pushes true onto the stack if `sig` is valid with respect to the raw single-SHA256 hash of `msg` and `pubKey` using the secp256k1 elliptic curve.
 Otherwise, it pops three elements and pushes false onto the stack in the case that `sig` is the empty string and fails in all other cases.